Upgrading the grid: how to overcome challenges and accelerate new clean energy development

-As investment in sustainable power climbs, transmission and distribution networks risk becoming a hindrance in the race to net zero.
-Grid organisations must quickly grapple with capacity challenges to expand and upgrade our infrastructure for the crucial decade to come.
+As investment in sustainable power increases, transmission and distribution networks risk becoming a hindrance in the race to achieve net-zero targets.
+Grid organisations must urgently address capacity challenges to expand and upgrade our infrastructure for the crucial decade to come.

 Global demand for electricity is booming.
 Growing use at home, such as for electric vehicles and the heating and cooling of our houses, is combining with huge requirements in our professional lives – from digital ways of working to the fuelling of major industry and new power-hungry data centres supporting the development and use of AI.
 This alone is creating pressure on our ageing grids.
 When coupled with the decarbonisation agenda, the task becomes almost Herculean.

-According to the International Energy Agency, over 80m km of grid needs to be added or refurbished by 2040 to meet the electricity demand required to stay within the Paris Agreement’s temperature targets.
-That is the equivalent of the existing network worldwide.
+According to the International Energy Agency, over 80mn km of grid needs to be added or refurbished by 2040 to meet the electricity demand required to stay within the Paris Agreement’s temperature targets.
+That's the equivalent of the existing network worldwide.

-The major programmes required to deliver this changing energy mix and burgeoning electricity demand are incredibly complex, spanning huge distances and competing for resource from constrained supply chains.
+The major programmes required to deliver this changing energy mix and escalating electricity demand are incredibly complex, spanning huge distances and competing for resource from constrained supply chains.
+Building the capability to handle these major programmes is critical to achieving load and non-load related upgrades to the electricity network infrastructure.

 While global markets face differing regulatory landscapes and environmental and funding challenges to delivery, there are some commonalities.
 This is particularly true when it comes to industry capacity, with significant bottlenecks – from specialist parts to technical skills – stalling development of these more expansive, complex grids.